cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 > 2048
 > ```

-Number of bits to use for the server's serving certificate (RSAKeySize).
+Number of bits to use for the server's serving certificate, can only be 256 or 384 when signature algorithm is ECDSA.
 #### **app.server.serving.signatureAlgorithm** ~ `string`
 > Default value:
 > ```yaml